alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 While researchers have a great deal of control over the quality of their outputs, the level of impact they receive, especially as judged by a set of metrics, depends on many factors outside their influence.

+\marginbox[ht]\shaded\italicquotes

+> Nobody really knows exactly what it means, but what we're scoring is attention,
+> it's not quality...
+At this stage it's more about collecting the data and
+> seeing what's in there.
+> \quotefrom – Euan Adie, Altmetric [@laursen2012arm]

+\endshaded\endmarginbox

 Gaming the system
 -----------------